Causes and clinical features of gestational hyperandrogenism

 - Harvard Medical School

 Hyperandrogenism in pregnant women may cause hirsutism and virilization of the mother and, at times, virilization of the female fetus.
 The risk to the fetus depends on a number of factors, including the timing of the excess maternal androgen production, the severity of the increase, and the condition causing the increase.
+However, normal women do not experience symptoms or signs of hyperandrogenism (acne, hirsutism) as a result of this physiologic rise in androgen concentrations, probably due to the overwhelming increases in estrogens associated with pregnancy that mitigate this small degree of unsustained hyperandrogenemia during the end of gestation.
 This topic will review the causes and clinical features of gestational hyperandrogenism (table 1).
 The approach to the patient with gestational hyperandrogenism is discussed separately.
-(See "Diagnosis and management of gestational hyperandrogenism".)
+(See "Approach to the patient with gestational hyperandrogenism".)

 Normal pregnancy is characterized by a progressive increase in serum total testosterone concentrations, due primarily to an increase in serum sex hormone-binding globulin (SHBG) concentrations, and a late increase in serum free testosterone and androstenedione concentrations (table 2).